Enhancing Docker Image Security in Bitbucket Pipelines¶

 -

-Step 1: Log in to AccuKnox Navigate to Settings and select Tokens to create an AccuKnox token for forwarding scan results to SaaS.
+Log in to AccuKnox.
+Navigate to Settings and select Tokens to create an AccuKnox token to forward scan results to AccuKnox.
 For details on generating tokens, refer to How to Create Tokens.

 -